ATaCR

 • goodwins (list) – List of booleans representing whether a window is good (True) or not (False).
 This attribute is returned from the method QC_daily_spectra()

-• tiltfreq (list, optional) – Two floats representing the frequency band at which the tilt is calculated
+• tiltfreqs (list) – Two floats representing the frequency band at which the mean coherence, phase and admittance are calculated to determine the tile orientation

 Returns: